You're Right Where You Need to Be

 For You.

-We're Local, We're Here
+Local, and Here

 For You.